 The subject of that force might object.
 That’s why the Enforcers are armed.
 Chairman Mao was right: Political power grows out of the barrel of a gun.

-But why does that subject object?
+But why does that subject objection?
 He or she does so because their happiness has been reduced.
 It’s automatic, therefore, that harmony will decline, and in some cases, be replaced by outright conflict when the enforcers come calling.

 If, instead, our society prioritized and practiced Human Respect, then…

 - We would reserve the use of force to self-defense and to arrests for antisocial actions we universally agree are crimes.
-For example, everyone agrees that murder is wrong but pot possesion is highly debatable.
+For example, everyone agrees that murder is wrong but pot possession is highly debatable.
 We should never initiate force simply to achieve a preferred social goal.

 - We would further agree that the amount of force used must be proportional.
 We must never permit excessive force.